-If you would like a thicker stock, put about a cup of the stock into a blender with a few of the carrot pieces; blend and then mix back into the stock.
+If you would like a thicker stock, put about a cup of the stock into a blender with a few of the roasted vegetable pieces; blend and then mix back into the stock.

 At this point, you can freeze in small portions or use in your favorite soup recipe.